a fun & easy monoprinting portrait class

 Using a monoprint as the base of our portrait

-This workshop is called Playful Portraits because we’re going to use a fun and playful method to create portraits!
+This class is called Playful Portraits because we’re going to use a fun and playful method to create portraits!
 I’ll show you a super simple way to make a monoprint, which will form the base layer of your portrait and a helpful guide for the placement of the features and the shading of the face.

 If you’re new to drawing faces, or if you feel insecure about it, this can be an great way to start your portrait, without having to do a lot of measuring or drawing outlines.
 It’s a perfect tool to help you loosen up your portrait work, while also getting a better understanding of the structure, proportions, and tonal values of a face.